leon8ix/svg-hpgl/README.md

 ## ToDo

 -   Support for SVG path features: Q, T, A
--   Add preview HPGL as SVG path function (must not be rastered canvas)
+-   Add preview HPGL as SVG path function (need not be rastered canvas)

 ## Versions